Lenovo Legion Pro 5 Gen 8 16 (2023) Laptop Review

 • Speakers have very little bass and treble.

-The Lenovo Legion 5 Pro is outstanding for use as a workstation.
+The Lenovo Legion 5 Pro is good for use as a workstation.
 Its AMD Ryzen 7000 CPUs and NVIDIA RTX 40-series GPUs can easily handle demanding tasks like video editing, programming, and 3D rendering.
 You can also do some color work, as the display has full sRGB coverage and is well-calibrated out of the box.
 There's no thermal throttling on the CPU or GPU, but the fans get pretty loud.
 The SSD is incredibly fast, and like the RAM, it's user-replaceable.
 Its wide port selection includes an HDMI 2.1 and plenty of USB ports, so you likely won't need a dock; however, neither USB-C ports support Thunderbolt or USB4.

 Pros